wavefrontHQ/docs/pages/doc/logging_log_alerts.md

 ## Log Alerts Browser

-You can create and manage the log alerts you created on the Log Alerts Browser.
+You can create a log alert and manage the log alerts you created on the Log Alerts Browser.

 ![An annotated screenshot of the log alert browser.](images/logging_log_alerts_borwser.png)